hf-hajanirina/weather-react-app/README.md

 ## Development prerequisites

+- Create .env file from .env.example file then update the VITE_OPENWEATHER_API_KEY with the real openweather api key.
-Run `npm install` to install all dependencies to be able to run the application in development environment.
+- Run `npm install` to install all dependencies to be able to run the application in development environment.

 ## Development server